germs-lab/ec2-tutorials/docs/boot.rst

 ----

-Start at the Amazon Web Services console 'EC2 launch wizard<https://console.aws.amazon.com/ec2/v2>'_.
+Start at the Amazon Web Services console `EC2 launch wizard <https://console.aws.amazon.com/ec2/v2>`_.
 You'll need to sign in to EC2.

 1. Switch to zone US East (N Virginia) if not already there
 ===========================================================